awaregroup/awareutils/README.md

 - Improve development time by a) getting features for free (e.g. threaded cameras) and b) getting 'debug' features for free (like printing FPS) which will (hopefully) help when issues are encountered.
 - Improve quality (performance etc.).
 - Standardize code across various projects.
+- Being opinionated and explicit.
+This helps deliver the above objectives, and speed up learning.

 ## Features